philpagel/ut8803e/README.md

 on the instrument.

-Logging data is printed in to `STDOUT` in `csv` format and can be redirected to a file using the facilites of your operation system or shell.
+Logging data is printed in to `STDOUT` in `csv` format and can be redirected to a file using the facilities of your operation system or shell.
 E.g. `ut8803e/py log > data.csv` on LINUX.

 Debugging information is printed to `STDERR`.